ysyk2021/the-strategy-paradox-why-committing-to-success-leads-to-failure-and-what-to-do-about-it/src/chapter-5-2.md

-Chapter: Techniques for Embracing Flexibility and Adaptability
+Techniques for Embracing Flexibility and Adaptability
 ==============================================================

 In the book "The Strategy Paradox: Why Committing to Success Leads to Failure and What to Do About It," exploring techniques for embracing flexibility and adaptability is crucial in navigating the challenges of the strategy paradox.
 This chapter delves into strategies that help organizations foster a culture of agility, embrace change, and remain adaptable in the face of uncertainty.